 - To make a buttermilk substitute, combine milk with a little white vinegar, or mix together yogurt and milk until you achieve a buttermilk like consistency.
 See recipe notes for more details.

-- Store in an airtight container at room temperature for several days.
+- Store in an airtight container at room temperature for 1-2 days or up to 3-5 days in the fridge.

-- Feel free to freeze any extra donuts.
+- You can freeze any extra donuts for up to 3 months.
 To freeze, wrap individually in plastic wrap and place in a resealable freezer bag.
 To defrost, place in the fridge the night before you want to eat them.
 Then place on the counter until room temperature.

 Related Recipes